luttje/videobrew/README.md

 ⚠ **This software is under construction.
 Things may work or not work and possibly different from the documentation.**

+1. Install the `@videobrew/cli` globally with `npm i -g @videobrew/cli`.

 ### Pure HTML

-1. Install `videobrew` globally with `npm i -g videobrew`.

-2. Create a new HTML file named `index.html` based on the [Pure HTML Example](#pure-html) below. *You are free to include css, javascript and any other <u>local</u> content.*
+1. Create a new web page named `index.html` based on the [Pure HTML Example](./editor/static/tests/pure-html/). *You are free to include css, javascript and any other <u>local</u> content.*

-3. Run `videobrew preview` in the directory of the created `index.html`.
-A preview of the video can be viewed in your preferred browser @ [`http://localhost:8080`](http://localhost:8080).
+2. Run `videobrew preview` in the directory of the created `index.html`.
+A preview of the video can be viewed in your preferred browser @ [`http://localhost:3000`](http://localhost:3000).

-4. You can render the video by running `videobrew render . out/` to render the video to the specified path.
+3. You can render the video by running `videobrew render . out/` to render the video to the specified path.

 ### Svelte

-1. Create a new [Svelte](https://svelte.dev/) project with `npm create svelte@latest my-video-project` and [configure it to generate a static site](https://kit.svelte.dev/docs/adapter-static#usage).
+1. Create a new [Svelte](https://svelte.dev/) project with `npm create svelte@latest my-video-project`.

-2. Require `videobrew` in your project by running `npm i videobrew`.
+2. Require `@videobrew/svelte` in your project by running `npm i @videobrew/svelte`. *This contains useful components to help construct your video and communicate with the renderer.*

 3. Create a web page that describes the video.
 For example change the `routes/+page.svelte` file to the [Svelte Example Video](#svelte) below.

 4. Run `npm run build` to render your webpage to a static site.

 5. Run `videobrew preview build/` with the path to the webpage files.
-A preview of the video can be viewed in your preferred browser @ [`http://localhost:8080`](http://localhost:8080).
+A preview of the video can be viewed in your preferred browser @ [`http://localhost:3000`](http://localhost:3000).

 6. You can render the video by running `videobrew render . out/` to render the video to the specified path.